Get nifty with your fifty!

 - Reinvest and fundraise over the 50 days and raise as much as you can.

 We do ask that you adhere to the terms in the £50 Challenge Agreement.
 Here are a few helpful hints to get you get started.
 Raise as much as you can and above all, enjoy the challenge!

 Some do's and don'ts

-- Do ensure that all written communications with the public (including letters, emails, posters, etc.) include the words ‘in aid of Children’s Hospice South West (Registered Charity Number 1003314)’.
+- Do ensure that all written communications with the public, such as letters, emails, posters, include the words ‘in aid of Children’s Hospice South West (Registered Charity Number 1003314)’.

 - Do try and come up with something innovative!

-- Do your research – risk assessment, legal requirements, licences, insurance etc.
+- Do your research, such as risk assessment, legal requirements, licences, insurance.

 - Do ensure that you have the necessary licence or consent from the relevant local authority before you undertake street collections or collections in public areas.
-You do not require a permit to collect in private areas e.g. your workplace but you should get the permission of your employer.
+You do not require a permit to collect in private areas such as your workplace but you should get the permission of your employer.

 - Do get in touch with your local Corporate Partnerships Fundraiser for help and advice.